-The most important part of planning and setting up Registration is timing.
-Sooner is better!
-While you don't need to set up every ticket and form by the time you publish, it's a good idea to launch some discounted ticket options for early registrants who simply can't wait to be part of your next event. 😄
+The most important part of planning and setting up Registration is timing — sooner is better!
+While you don't need to set up every ticket and checkout form by the time you publish, launching some discounted ticket options for early registrants who simply can't wait to be part of your next event is a great idea. 😄

-We recommend launching all registration ticket options well ahead of your event so everyone has time to learn about it, register for it, and make travel plans if needed.
+Launch your Registration page as early as possible so everyone has time to learn about your event, register for it, and make travel plans if needed.

 For in-person and hybrid events, launch registration at least 3-5 months before your event to give registrants extra time to make travel arrangements.